 - Provisions for several contingencies associated with the integration of former Banif, by the end of the year 2015, amounting to tEuros 107,822 (Note 1.4) - Provisions for legal proceedings raised against the Bank by its customers and by its employees in the amounts of tEuros 20,434 and tEuros 16,780, respectively.
 The Legal Department of the Bank estimates the expected loss for each process, based on the developments reported by each lawyer; and - Other provisions allocated essentially to cover several contingencies, including fraud, operations pending confirmation, open items and fines.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2015 (Translation of notes originally issued in Portuguese - Note 53) (Amounts expressed in thousands of Euros - tEuros, unless otherwise expressly indicated)
+(Amounts expressed in thousands of Euros - tEuros, unless otherwise expressly indicated)

 23. EQUITY REPRESENTATIVE INSTRUMENTS

 At December 31, 2015 and 2014, this caption is made up as follows: